jloffler/tribute-page-fcc/README.md

  - width: 100vw; does not act like I think it should.
 It tends to add a scroll bar at the bottom the the page and make content flow under the right side scroll bar.
 Use % units.
+ - Scroll bars and full width/height... so annoying.
+   - Position: fixed and absolute seem to deal with vertical scroll bars differently than relative

 ## Goals
  - Use semantic and accesible HTML